cbwhickstein/STM32-RubberDucky/Documentation/README.md

 | SW       | 1:0    | 0b10   |

 ##### Annotations
-1. First set all CFGR Bits except SW
+1. set all CFGR Bits except SW
+2. start oscillators by enabling the HSEON and PLLON Bits in RCC_CR
-2. Wait for PLL ready by reading RCC_CR.PLLRDY flag (Bit 25)
+3. Wait for HSE and PLL ready by reading RCC_CR.PLLRDY flag (Bit 25)
-3. Set SW in CFGR
+4. Set SW in CFGR
-4. wait for SWS bits (bits 3:2) in CFGR to be 0b10
+5. wait for SWS bits (bits 3:2) in CFGR to be 0b10
+6. enable AFIOs
-5. start application
+7. start application

 #### APB2ENR